sergitoponce/HCI_ElevatorInterface/README.md

 Language barrier may keep someone from reaching the bottom floor since there are two button on the bottom row.
 If someone doesn't know what floor B or floor G is, then they will not know which floor is the bottom floor with the current layout.
 Also, if you press the wrong floor by accident, there is no way to back out of the selection.

 Improvements:
 Redesign the button layout to where instead of going left to right, the buttons are in a single column going from the bottom to the top, where the floor number is increasing.
+This will make it easier for the user to tell which is the very bottom floor and which is the very top floor.
 Here is my sketch.

 ![ElevatorSketch](https://i.imgur.com/imXx4yC.jpg?1)